 Calibrate thermostats and humidistats.
 Malfunctioning thermostats can cycle air conditioning and heat on and off too frequently.

 Clean drain lines and drip pans.
 Overflowing pans can mean you have a clogged condensed drain, which must be addressed quickly to avoid system failure and damage to your building and its contents.

 Bring in the best healthcare HVAC professionals

 With so much at stake, you don’t want to call just anyone in to assess your healthcare HVAC system.
 So, why not invite the experts from Arista Air into your facility to inspect your system and make recommendations?
 Arista Air has the knowledge to provide you with the best healthcare HVAC advice.
-We can help you minimize system risks, maintain patient and employee comfort and save you money through system operational efficiencies.
+We can help you minimize system risks, maintain patient and employee comfort and safety, and save you money through system operational efficiencies.